 The Arizona Town Hall holds many engaging community programs throughout the year.
 Most programs are open to the public although participation as a panel participant in a Community or Statewide Town Hall may be limited where it is important to ensure that all perspectives are appropriately represented.
 When space is limited, current Arizona Town Hall members receive preference.

-If you prefer to print the Individual Membership application and mail your payment, click here for the Member Dues form.
-If you prefer to print the Corporate/Professional Partnership application and mail your payment, click these links for $500-$2,500 or $5,000-$50,000 partnership forms.
+If you prefer to print the Individual Membership application and mail your payment, click here for the member dues form.
+If you prefer to print the Corporate/Professional Partnership application and mail your payment, click here for the partnership commitment form.